FOCUS4

 Not all bowel cancers are the same and tests can be done on tumour samples from patients with bowel cancer that may help select the best treatment for an individual patient.
 There are a number of new cancer drugs that may be more beneficial in one type of bowel cancer than another.
 The FOCUS4 trial programme aims to evaluate how well these new cancer drugs work in different sub-types of bowel cancer.

-Patients who decide to join will be started on a course of chemotherapy for up to 16 weeks.
-During this time a piece of the patient’s tumour will be tested to find out more about the molecular make up of their particular tumour.
-The results of these tests will be used to classify an individual into the below sub-types of bowel cancer.
+Patients who decided to join were started on a course of chemotherapy for up to 16 weeks.
+During this time a piece of the patient’s tumour was tested to find out more about the molecular makeup of their particular tumour.
+The results of these tests were used to classify an individual into the below sub-types of bowel cancer.

 • FOCUS4-A: Patients with BRAF sub-type. an abnormal (mutated) version of the BRAF gene in the cancer